Hi, I’m Kate Longacre. I’m an Early Childhood professional, and the founder and director of Champion’s Choice preschool.

 The Rest of the Staff:

-We don’t have an assistant teacher at this time.
-As our enrollment increases we will need more qualified staff.
+We have one assistant teacher at this time, and a parent volunteer from time to time.
+Our enrollment continues to increase and we have increased with it.
+We are interested in having qualified substitutes.
 Contact the school if you are interested in applying.

 We have a board or directors that oversees policy.
-There are positions on the board available.
-If you are interested in serving on the board, you may pick up an application at the school office.
+Board meetings are held every quarter, September, December, March and June.
+Contact the director if you are interested in attending a board meeting for the exact date.
+All Board positions are currently filled.
+If you are interested in serving on the Board in the future, you may pick up an application at the school office.
 All applicants are screened and interviewed before being placed on the ballot.